My father was one of those people that hated the very concept of buying used items.

 After spending several years in the business I found out that the best items to flip on eBay can be found anywhere, you just need to have the patience to actually look for them.

-Best items to sell on eBay
+Best things to flip on eBay and Make Money

 Where to find the best items to sell on eBay?
 Most people completely avoid selling used electronics, and this is somewhat understandable, as electrical products have higher fault rates and returns than most other items.